Updated June 11, 2026

 xhigh effort, Auto mode for Max, /ultrareview

-Opus 4.7 picks up an xhigh effort level.
-Auto mode rolled to Max.
-The new /ultrareview command runs a dedicated review session that flags what a careful reviewer would catch.
+Opus 4.7 added an xhigh effort level, and Auto mode rolled out to Max.
+The /ultrareview command runs a dedicated review session that flags what a careful reviewer would catch.

 Skills • Team + Enterprise